haum/laumio/doc/source/api.rst

 The so-called rings correspond to a layer of LED.
 There's three of them, numbered from bottom to top.

+As for the columns, they correspond to the four branches of LEDs, of course without the top LED.

 Bare UDP
 --------